groupdocs-total/GroupDocs.Total-Products/english/total/net/add-bmp-image-watermark-to-pdf-viewer.md

     content_left: |
         [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate BMP image watermark into PDF Viewer applications using a few lines of C# .NET code.

-        *   Create instance of HtmlViewOptions class (or PngViewOptions, or JpgViewOption, or PdfViewOptions);
+        *   Instantiate watermarker with input document
-        *   Create an image watermark from the local image file
+        *   Use watermark image path as constructor parameter
         *   Set the watermark horizontal and vertical alignments
-        *   Assign Watermark object to HtmlViewOptions.Watermark (or PngViewOptions.Watermark, or JpgViewOptions.Watermark, or PdfViewOptions.Watermark) property;
-        *   Call View method
+        *   Add watermark to the watermarker and generate output document
+        *   Instantiate viewer with output document
+        *   Set options to view document as HTML

     title_right: "System Requirements"
     content_right: |